Mike Donahue: Auburn

-Football

 Upon graduating college, Donahue became the tenth head coach of the Auburn Tigers football team beginning in 1904, the same year Vanderbilt hired Dan McGugin.
 Former Auburn head coach Billy Watkins led the effort to acquire Donahue.
 Contrasting with McGugin, Fuzzy Woodruff wrote that Donahue was "a mouse-like little man with little to say, save when aroused, on which he was capable of utterances of great fire and fervor."
 His teams were led by his 7–2–2 defense.